-Now, if we were to look at everything we’ve already mentioned and provide it under one view, it’ll end up in your much-desired, kick-ass report.
+Now, if we were to look at everything we’ve already mentioned and provide it under one view, you will have a much-desired, kick-ass report.

-The way we see it, a kick-ass marketing report consists of the following three elements:
+The way we see it, a kick-ass marketing report consists of the following four elements:

 Your kick-ass marketing report should be comprised of metrics, visualized insights, performance data relating to your current inbound marketing strategy, as well as an outlook for the future.